Qarj/search-image/README.md

 ## Caution!

 The Open Source Computer Vision (OpenCV) library returns the co-ordinates where the best match is found.
 It will always return co-ordinates regardless of whether the target image really exists or not.
-It also returns some numbers representing how confident it is that if found the match - the primary confidence and the alternate confidence.
+It also returns some numbers representing how confident it is that it found the match - the "primary confidence" and the "alternate confidence".

 If you set the threshold too high (100% match), then even very minor changes in how a browser renders the control will result in non matches.